vikingair/spy4js/README.md

 ```
 Error:

-my awesome spy was considered to be called with the following arguments:
+my awesome spy was expected to be called with the following arguments:

     --> [42, 'test', {attr1: [1, 2, new Date(1487545200000)], attr2: 1336}]